 \subsection{Classical radiative transfer model emulation}

 Radiative transfer model (RTM) emulation has been extensively investigated in hyperspectral remote sensing, particularly in the context of vegetation spectroscopy \cite{Verrelst2025}.
 A representative line of work is presented by Verrelst \emph{et al.} \cite{verrelst2017,verrelst2019,verrelst2021}, who developed several emulators to approximate complex RTMs for tasks such as reflectance or radiance spectra generation, interpolation and extrapolation.
 These approaches aim to replace computationally expensive numerical simulations with fast surrogate models conditioned on biophysical parameters.
 In this context, let $\mathbf{x}$ denote a set of scene-related traits (e.g., leaf area index, chlorophyll content in the context of vegetation).
 Depending on the application, $\mathbf{x}$ can be a vector in $\mathbb{R}^D$, where $D$ is the number of traits, or a set of parameter maps in $\mathbb{R}^{H \times W \times d}$, where H and W are the spatial dimensions.
 Let $\mathbf{y} \in \mathbb{R}^B$ (or $\mathbb{R}^{H \times W \times B}$ in the spatial-spectral setting) represent the corresponding hyperspectral signal, where $B$ is the number of spectral bands.
 The forward process can be expressed as:

 where $f(\cdot)$ denotes the forward model and $\boldsymbol{\epsilon}$ accounts for measurement and modeling noise.
 From a probabilistic perspective, this defines a conditional distribution:

 assuming additive Gaussian noise with variance $\sigma^2$.
 The goal of RTM emulation is then to learn a parametric approximation $p_\theta(\mathbf{y} \mid \mathbf{x})$ of this conditional distribution.
 While efficient and easy to implement, this one step formulation of the emulation problem leads to hidden representations that are hard, if not impossible, to analyze.
 Concurrently, an intermediate dimension reduction (DR) step can be applied to the target spectra\cite{riveracaicedo2017}, resulting in the following reformulation:

 where $g(\cdot)$ represents the regression model operating in the latent space, and $D(\cdot)$ reconstructs the hyperspectral data from the latent representation back into the original spectral space.

-Such a two step formulation can be found in \cite{verrelst2017}, an emulator of the SCOPE RTM model was proposed to generate synthetic canopy reflectance and sun-induced fluorescence spectra.
+Such a two step formulation can be found in \cite{verrelst2017}, where an emulator of the SCOPE RTM model was proposed to generate synthetic canopy reflectance and sun-induced fluorescence spectra.